andreas-ka/mechanico/README.md

 and smaller screens i made it so it goes into a column formation to have a bigger font and user experience.
 - During testing i found out that the form element when scrolling was displaying over the navbar, fixed with z-index so the navbar is always over the other content when scrolling.
+- Noticed during final stages that on mobile the heading above form at mobile overlapped, fixed by setting images responsive.
+- Thanks to my beloved girlfriend who helped me test the site from time to time.

 _________________________________________________________________________________________________
 ## Bugs ##